dangbui03/RAG_Extension/README.md

-# Ragify - VS Code Extension
+# RAGGIN - VS Code Extension

-Ragify is a powerful Visual Studio Code extension designed to provide seamless code assistance for web development.
-By integrating Retrieval-Augmented Generation (RAG) techniques, Ragify enhances your coding experience with intelligent suggestions and contextual assistance.
+RAGGIN is a powerful Visual Studio Code extension designed to provide seamless code assistance for web development.
+By integrating Retrieval-Augmented Generation (RAG) techniques, RAGGIN enhances your coding experience with intelligent suggestions and contextual assistance.
 This extension is optimized for modern web development frameworks and tools, including Next.js, HTML, CSS, and Tailwind CSS.

 ---